-If you love to barbecue as much as you love to swim, you’ll want to have plenty of space for your grill.
+If you love to barbecue as much as you love to swim, you’ll want plenty of space for your grill.
 You wouldn’t want to worry about stepping back and falling in your pool due to confined spaces.

 Sketching out a model of your backyard is never a bad idea.
-Draw your property and house to scale, figure out where the pool should go, how big it should be, and what the patio space will be used for.
+Draw your property and house to scale, and figure out where the pool should go, how big it should be, and what the patio space will be used for.
 You don’t want to start thinking about these things after your new pool is already in the ground.

 Who Will Be Using the Pool and How Often?

 To determine the size of the pool, figure out how many people may be using the pool at one time and how much space should be available in the water.

 Those with big families or who do a lot of entertaining will want to install a bigger pool.
 There are just more options for activities in a bigger pool.
 However, if you don’t expect many people to use the pool at once, it can be a waste of money and space to get a bigger pool.
 Most people won’t notice the difference between a 30-ft pool and a 25-ft pool, but you will undoubtedly notice the price tag.

 Are You Planning to Use the Pool for Exercise and Swimming Laps?